We are here to help!

 Gaurangi (they/them) is a recent graduate from UC Berkeley with a B.S. in Society & Environment and a double minor in Education and City & Regional Planning.
 As a former BUILD Mentor and Director at MLK Jr. Elementary now advising the 23-24 BUILD Cohort, Gaurangi is passionate about creating community space that uplifts marginalized voices and uplifts radical collective action.

 Gardenia supports the BUILD Literacy Program which serves elementary youth in Berkeley and Oakland.
 She also advises CREATE, the arts-in-education service program also serving youth in schools in Berkeley and Oakland.
 Before joining PSC staff, Gardenia worked with a literacy intervention nonprofit serving students in Oakland and San Francisco.
 Gardenia is dedicated to making education, especially literacy, an equitable and accessible resource for all students to be able to thrive within their communities and beyond.

 Gloria Holbrook, Finance & Operations Officer

 Gloria manages PSC budgeting and finance.
 She has a MBA in Finance from Golden Gate University and, prior to joining the PSC, worked in accounting.
 Before that, she worked at a Opportunity Junction, a nonprofit job training/career prep organization, where she managed bookkeeping and operations.
 Public service is a big part of her life.
-She volunteers with the American Cancer Society, has been a teacher at Contra Costa Chinese School, and has also served as a financial literacy trainer for middle & high school students.
+She volunteers with the American Cancer Society, Meals On Wheels, a teacher at Contra Costa Chinese School, and has also served as a financial literacy trainer for middle & high school students.